 Note: Certain types of parking FPN can result in penalty points on your licence.
 An example would be for leaving a vehicle in a dangerous location.
 Motorists can also get an FPN for some minor motoring offences and resulting from some speeding penalties.

 Most Excess Charge Notice (ECN) or Standard Charge Notice (SCN) grant you 28 days for payment.
 Often, they get issued by local councils or by private companies.

 As a rule, they are the type of parking fines you get on supermarket car parks.
 But, paying the fine within 14 days sometimes gets a reduction.
 Check with the ticket issuer for different ways to pay and their payment deadlines.

 Parking ticket payment methods are usually listed on the ticket and they include:

-There are opportunities to challenge a parking fine or a notice if you think the issuance is wrong.
-Contact the ticket issuer if you lose the original ticket.
+There are opportunities to challenge a parking fine or a notice if you think the issuance is incorrect.
+You should contact the ticket issuer if you lose the original ticket.

 Challenging it within 28 days is making an 'informal challenge'.
 A rejected PCN appeal made within 14 days often results in an extension of the 50% penalty reduction charge.

 Different parking ticket rules apply to different types of PCN.

 Note: If they turn down your formal challenge will send you a 'Notice of Rejection'.
 You have 28 days to pay or make an appeal to an independent tribunal.

 If you want to challenge a Fixed Penalty Notice (FPN) you will need go to a magistrates' court.
 The procedure for doing this is on the back of the parking ticket.
 The court will send you a summons with the date for your court hearing.